 The Burmese cat breed can have particularly striking golden eyes, with show cats often having shades of impressive brilliance and depth.

 While it can sometimes be difficult to define the difference between a green eye with yellow flecks or a yellow eye with hints of green, there’s no confusion when it comes to orange cat eyes.
 This color was originally developed by British cat breeders who wanted an eye color that could stand out in vivid relief against any coat color.

-Breeds including the Devon Rex, Japanese Bobtail, American Wirehair, Maine Coon, and the Turkish Van can all have orange eyes.
+Breeds, including the Devon Rex, Japanese Bobtail, American Wirehair, Maine Coon, and Turkish Van, can all have orange eyes.

 Copper is the darkest eye color you’ll see in cats.
 Their eyes will be light brown with tones of red and orange.
 Sometimes there may be flecks of yellow, green, or orange.
 This is a rarer color than some others, and while it’s distinguishable from orange, it’s just as unusual.